 Aberdeen Gilbert & Sullivan Society marks its 48th year with its production of The Yeoman and the Guard at the beautiful Tivoli Theatre this week.
 The Tower of London is the setting for Gilbert & Sullivan’s beloved operetta, The Yeomen of the Guard.
 The arrival of a travelling troupe of performers sparks forbidden romances, fantastical...
 Continue Reading →

-A Play, A Pie & A Pint – The Guns of Johnny Diablo (The Lemon Tree, Aberdeen)| Review by Hannah Cook
+The Guns of Johnny Diablo – A Play, A Pie & A Pint (The Lemon Tree, Aberdeen) Review by Hannah Cook

 A Play, A Pie & A Pint finishes its Autumn 2023 Season with a new hilarious farce about blazing bullets, oversized egos and actors behaving like arses.
 Co-presented by Aberdeen Performing Arts, ‘The Guns of Johnny Bravo’ follows the BBC producing a radio version of the recently discovered spaghetti western script of the same name,...
 Continue Reading →

-School of Rock (Harlequin Productions – The Tivoli Theatre, Aberdeen) | Review by Hannah Cook
+School of Rock – Harlequin Productions (Tivoli Theatre, Aberdeen) Review by Hannah Cook

 Harlequin Productions is back in the Tivoli Theatre this week with Andrew Lloyd Webber’s award-winning smash hit musical, School of Rock.
 Based on the hilarious film of the same name, we follow Dewey Finn, a failed wannabe rock star who decides to earn a few extra bucks by posing as a substitute teacher at a...
 Continue Reading →